-The division was created at the beginning of the Super Bowl era in 1967 as the Central division, which remained the name until 2002 when the NFL realigned their teams.
+The division was created at the beginning of the Super Bowl era in 1967 as the NFC Central division, which remained the name until 2002 when the NFL realigned their teams and renamed the division.
 The NFC North is the most consistent division in football in terms of past participants, as the four current teams were the four original ones.
 The only other member was the Tampa Bay Buccaneers from 1977-2001.

 The NFC North houses arguably the greatest rivalry in football between the Chicago Bears and Green Bay Packers.